ivanjovanovic/sicp/1.2/notes.md

 There are different common patterns of growth.
 Some of them are:

+* O(1) - constant.
+Like accessing indexed string

-* O(n) - linearly growing resource consumption with size of the problem growth
+* O(n) - linearly growing resource consumption with size of the problem growth.
+For size 1000 we need 1000 steps :(

-* O(log[n]) - logarithmical growth, which is much better than linear for big values of problem size
+* O(log[n]) - logarithmic growth, which is much better than linear for big values of problem size.
+For size 1000 we need 16 steps :)

+* O(n*log[n]) - linear logarithmic.
+Still great performance.

 * O(n^2) - quadratic, resource consumption grows quadratically with size of the problem